superstar54/aiidalab-qe-hp/docs/source/hp.rst

 Step 1 Select a structure
 --------------------------------
-For this tutorial task, please use the `From Examples` tab, and select the LiCoO2 structure.
+For this tutorial task, please use the `From Examples` tab, and select the LiCoO\ :sub:`2` structure.

 Click the `Confirm` button to proceed.